woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode8.md

 **Carl**: But Saturday's my birthday.

-**Philip**: Well, we could reschedule the operation, Mrs. Herera, but I don't want to put it off too long.
+**Philip**: Well, we could reschedule the operation, Mrs. Herrera, but I don't want to put it off too long.

 **Mother**: No, I think it's important to do it now.
 We can have a birthday party for you, Carl, when you come out of the hospital.